aariasoman199/Python-boto3-scripts/README.md

 1. Input: A command-line argument indicating whether to fetch ec2 or vpc info.

-2. Initialize AWS Client: Using hardcoded credentials and Boto3.
+2. Initialize AWS Client using Boto3.

 3. If ec2 selected: